 More about Chris

 After a first degree specialising in psychology, Chris graduated in medicine with distinction in 1986.
 Employed for several years as a junior hospital doctor, he suffered a severe burnout reaction to the stress and sleep deprivation of often working over a hundred hours in a week.
 He became a leading figure in the campaign to improve junior doctors’ working conditions, and made international headlines when, in 1989, he challenged the legal basis of his contract.

 Although his case was initially seen as a ‘no-hoper’ in law, after six years and ten court hearings, he eventually won.
 Before this, many junior doctors believed that little could be done to change the system they worked under.
 The experience that you could defy pessimism and bring about a successful outcome, even if this initially seemed unlikely, stimulated an enduring interest in the psychology of breakthroughs and personal power.
 This prompted Chris to train in a range of approaches to facilitating change, including coaching, humanistic psychology, motivational interviewing, positive psychology, group facilitation, family therapy and systemic interventions with organisations.
 His interest in the psychology of change also led him to the addictions treatment field, an area where he worked for over seventeen years.
-His book Find Your Power brings together the tools, insights and strategies he found most useful when there is something we want to change.
+His first book Find Your Power (currently out of print) brings together the tools, insights and strategies he found most useful when there is something we want to change.

 Another theme important to Chris is the holistic approach, which he first became interested in as a medical student over 30 years ago.
 He was at the founding conference of the British Holistic Medical Association in 1983, and through this helped set up a holistic education programme for health care students in London.
 More recently, Chris has taught holistic thinking at several UK universities, contributing to mainstream medical education and clinical psychology training.